veya2ztn/fast_retention/README.md

+# Faster_Retention
-2X speed up implementation of retention operation of Retention Networks. (https://arxiv.org/pdf/2307.08621.pdf) The implementation is on par with the official implementation at torchscale repo.
+nX speed up implementation of retention operation of Retention Networks. (https://arxiv.org/pdf/2307.08621.pdf) The implementation is on par with the official implementation at torchscale repo.

 We use [`torch-discounted-cumsum`](https://github.com/toshas/torch-discounted-cumsum) to accelerate computation.